Admission Criteria and How to Apply

 To be considered for admission to KU's Master of Global and International Studies program, applicants must have a bachelor's degree from an accredited institution with undergraduate degree requirements similar to those of the University of Kansas.
 In general, applicants must have at least a 3.0 grade-point average (on a scale in which A = 4.0) in their bachelor's degree.
 However, admitted students generally have grade-point averages well above 3.0.

 All application materials must be received before your application for admission can be evaluated.
 A complete application consists of the following:

-- An online application submitted to Graduate Studies along with KU's graduate application fee.
-The application fee is $65 for domestic applicants and $85 for international applicants.
+- An online application submitted to Graduate Studies along with KU's graduate application fee ($65 for domestic applicants and $85 for international applicants).

-- One official transcript sent directly from your degree-granting undergraduate institution.
+- One transcript from your degree-granting undergraduate institution.
 (If you transferred significant coursework from another institution toward your undergraduate degree, you might consider submitting a transcript from that institution as well).
-If you have earned any graduate degrees, you will also need to submit an official transcript for your prior graduate coursework.
+If you have earned any graduate degrees, you will also need to submit a transcript for your prior graduate coursework.
 Per KU's transcript policy, unofficial transcripts may be evaluated for admission decisons, but official transcripts will be required if admitted.

 - Three letters of recommendation submitted by your references.
 You may have your references mail hard copies of their recommendation letters to us along with a signed copy of KU's official reference form (PDF) or they may submit their reference letters online through KU's graduate application system.
 At least one academic reference is preferred, especially for students entering directly from their undergraduate program, and all references should speak to your potential to be successful as a graduate student.
 Specific information about your past performance in academics or related activities offers the best support for your application.

 - A copy of your current résumé.